 What are Steroids?

 Steroids are the hormones the human adrenal cortex produces.
 They also refer to the synthetic drug with cortisol effects.
-Steroids which are also known as corticosteroids are very different from steroid compounds used by athletes to enhance their performances.
+Steroids, also known as corticosteroids, are very different from steroid compounds used by athletes to enhance their performances.
 Usually used in medical cases.
-Medical conditions steroids used to treat include allergies, asthma, dermatitis, hives, Addison's disease, Crohn’s diseases, leukemia, prostate cancer, etc.
+Medical conditions steroids used to treat include allergies, asthma, dermatitis, hives, Addison's disease, Crohn’s disease, leukemia, prostate cancer, etc.

 Steroids are classified into types depending on the effect they create within the body.
-They also produce many side effects such as depression, anxiety, insomnia, hypertension, fluid retention, muscle wasting, decreased height, cataract, glaucoma, peptic ulceration, TSW (topical steroids withdrawal).
+They also produce many side effects, such as depression, anxiety, insomnia, hypertension, fluid retention, muscle wasting, decreased height, cataracts, glaucoma, peptic ulceration, and TSW (topical steroids withdrawal).

-These are medications in the form of creams, lotions, ointments, solutions, serums, gels, sprays, foam, oils, shampoos and other substances made for skin or scalp.
-Also, used for anti-inflammatory purposes; to treat or control skin infections such as eczema and dermatitis.
+These are medications in creams, lotions, ointments, solutions, serums, gels, sprays, foam, oils, shampoos, and other substances made for the skin or scalp.
+Also used for anti-inflammatory purposes, to treat or control skin infections such as eczema and dermatitis.
 Other names for topical steroids are topical corticosteroids, glucocorticosteroids, and cortisone.

 Effects of Topical Steroids:

-These steroids cause the same effects as the corticosteroids produced by the adrenal glands located above the kidneys.
-Other side effects of applying these steroids on the skin or scalp include narrowing blood vessels, suppression of immune response and reduction of cell turnover.
+These steroids cause the same effects as the corticosteroids produced by the adrenal glands above the kidneys.
+Other side effects of applying these steroids on the skin or scalp include narrowing blood vessels, suppression of immune response, and reduced cell turnover.
 All the effects of using these steroids can be classified under the following: